 - The higher your entry from ground level, the lower and smaller the pots can be and still provide visual impact.

-- If you plan to play with a grouping of pots remember the Rule of 3: three pots, three sizes, three styles.
+- If you plan to play with a grouping of pots, consider the Rule of 3:

 Steph Green with Contained Creations recommends using the Rule of Thirds: